 - For any new customer contact and question, get the agents to search the knowledge base.

 - If no support article is available to answer a question, the agent has to find the answer and create (or flag the need for) a support article in the knowledge base.

-In my more than 10 years as a customer service manager, implementing KCS has had the biggest single impact on onboarding new agents; this includes having agents take on new tasks for other departments and making sure the customers have the needed self-service articles.
+In my 10+ years as a customer service manager, implementing KCS has had the biggest single impact on onboarding new agents; this includes having agents take on new tasks for other departments and making sure the customers have the needed self-service articles.
 All of the above creates a much better customer experience and significantly higher customer satisfaction.
 You should try it out.

 - ComAround Knowledge (KCS Verified)

 - Oracle Knowledge (KCS Verified)

 Subscribe to Dixa #CX